Township of East Cleveland 1847 to 1870

 The population of the township was 2,313, with most of the people settled in the northern portion of the township.

 The 1850s opened an era of great economic prosperity.

-Henry and Eliza Clark were the first to build a country place at the foot of Doan Street (now Bratenahl Road) in 1862.
+Henry and Elizabeth Clark were the first to build a country place at the foot of Doan Street (now Bratenahl Road) in 1862.
 The main home was on the south side of Public Square where the May Company eventually stood

 Sheldon Parks, Sr., a prosperous farmer and master carpenter, purchased a 155-acre homestead from Henry Coit for $10 an acre.
 Parks ended up selling a one-acre right-of-way for future railroad construction.
 He promised to maintain his fence on both sides of the tracks to prevent collisions with his livestock.

 William Gordon’s 122-acre estate formed the northwestern border.
 A southern neighbor, Robert Foster, had 20 acres, and his son William Foster had 56 acres to the west.
 William built a brick home near a turn in the railroad tracks that was named Brick House Bend.